Periods of Duty

 17.03 The Employer shall not schedule any Resident for a combination of in-hospital call and home call more often than a ratio of one (1) night in a four day period, spread pro- rata over the length of the rotation of the Resident.

-17.04 The Employer shall publish duty schedules on a monthly basis at least two (2) weeks prior to their effective date.
+17.04 The Employer shall publish duty schedules on a monthly basis at least four (4) weeks prior to their effective date.
 Copies of all duty schedules shall be made available upon request to the CEO of Maritime Resident Doctors.
 There shall be no changes to a Resident’s duty schedule within at least 48 hours of the date scheduled to be worked, without express consent of the Resident.

 Chief Residents or other authorized persons responsible for preparing the call schedules will forward the following information to Maritime Resident Doctors: